kyma-project/rafter/docs/12-asyncapi-service.md

 type: Details
 ---

-AsyncAPI Service is an HTTP server enabled by default in Kyma to process AsyncAPI specifications.
+AsyncAPI Service is an HTTP server that processes AsyncAPI specifications.
 It only accepts `multipart/form-data` forms and contains two endpoints:

 - `/validate` that validates the AsyncAPI specification against the AsyncAPI schema in version 2.0.0.
 AsyncAPI Service uses the [AsyncAPI Parser](https://github.com/asyncapi/parser) for this purpose.